 The Pine Grove District is a historic gold producing district with several underground mines.
 The area was mined between the 1860s and 1915.
 These underground workings are no longer accessible.
 Some old buildings and the remnants of a stamp mill are present.
 In 1988 the property was optioned to Teck, which performed extensive exploration at the site.
 Teck drilled 160 holes and bladed roads throughout the proposed production areas.
 Teck dropped their option in 1992.
 Reclamation was conducted on public lands administered by the USFS.
 No reclamation was performed on the patented claims, which is under the jurisdiction of the State of Nevada.
 It is understood that Teck had permits with the USFS for those exploration efforts; however, did not apply for permits or submit a bond with NDEP.
-While Lincoln Gold will not be responsible for reclamation of pre-1980 disturbances, BMRR will require Lincoln Gold be responsible for reclamation and bonding associated with Teck's exploration disturbances on the patent claims in addition to Lincoln Gold's proposed disturbances.
+While Lincoln Gold will not be responsible for reclamation and bonding associated with Teck's exploration disturbances on the patent claims in addition to Lincoln Gold's proposed disturbances.